Jai Shri Krishna (premier greeting in Gujarati) & Khammagani (hello in Rajasthani)

 Dilwara Temple ( A masterpiece of Jain architecture) –

-One among the most popular architectural buildings of India stands the beautiful Dilwara temple which highlights the Jain religious trends.
+One of the most popular architectural buildings of India stands the beautiful Dilwara temple which highlights the Jain religious trends.
 The temple is made up of white marble with beautifully carved ornate.
-The timings of the temple are different for people belonging to Jain community and that belonging from the Non-Jain community.
+The timings of the temple are different for people belonging to Jain community and that belonging to the Non-Jain community.
 Jains – 6 am to 6 pm; Non-Jains – 12 pm to 6 pm.
 Photo fanatics hold on!Photography isn’t permitted inside the temple

 Couples and youngsters roaming the streets wearing 2 layering of clothes to suffice to the freezing nights and catching glimpses of the traditional Rajasthani clothes and handicrafts, bargaining and arguing over discounts so that they don’t miss out on their catch!
 Mt.
-Abu has a good taste of clothes, shoes, and handicrafts to offer to its tourists.
+Abu has a good taste in clothes, shoes, and handicrafts to offer to its tourists.

 P.S:- Don’t miss out on the Chota-Nano.
 Now, what is it?

 Let it be undisclosed so that the next time you visit the place you will come to know about it..!!